alexdaniel76/telegram_bot/README.md

 `python main.py`

-Replace `main` with the name of the file containing this code.
 The chatbot will start and will be available for use.

+## License

+This project is licensed under the MIT License.